eagle-io/docs/source/topics/nodes/datasource_datalogger.rst

 Configuration
 ~~~~~~~~~~~~~
-Configuration displays configuration set in the remote data logger including program name, firmware, etc. To send new configuration to a supported logger, use the Manage configuration dialog.
+Configuration displays configuration set in the remote data logger including program name, firmware, etc. To send new configuration to a supported logger, use the :ref:`Manage configuration <operate-manageconfiguration>` dialog.

 .. raw:: latex